The Balfour Declaration and the British Mandate's impact on the Holy Land

 Illegal Jewish immigration surged, and underground Jewish militias, such as the Haganah, Irgun, and Lehi, increased their activities against British forces and Arab communities.

-The post-war period was marked by the growing realization that the British could no longer maintain control over Palestine.
+The post-war period was defined by the growing realization that the British could no longer maintain control over Palestine.

 The violent confrontations, the diplomatic pressures, and the changing global landscape made the mandate increasingly untenable.